How to Grow Peppers from Seeds

 Ongoing Steps for Pepper Seed Germination

 Check on your seeds daily to ensure the soil remains moist but not soaked.
-After the initial pre-soaking they likely won't need water for several days.
+After the initial pre-soaking, they likely won't need water for several days.

 When additional water is needed, it's best to carefully lift the seed cell insert and pour a few inches of water into the base tray, allowing the soil in the cells to wick up the water.
 If the top of the soil still appears dry after a few hours you can also mist the top of the soil with a spray bottle.